OpenFreeEnergy/IndustryBenchmarks2024/docs/source/public/input_preparation.rst

 ******************************

 .. note::
-   Instructions for preparing the systems using Maestro are provided in Section :ref:`Input preparation using Maestro`.
+   Instructions for preparing the systems using Maestro are provided in Section :ref:`Input preparation using Maestro <input prep maestro>`.

 Input data source
 =================